Press Freedom Index

 RSF’s comments on the sociocultural context of press freedom in India

 The enormous diversity of Indian society is barely reflected in the mainstream media.
 For the most part, only Hindu men from upper castes hold senior positions in journalism or are media executives – a bias that is reflected in media content.
-For example, fewer than 15% of the participants in major evening talk shows are women.
+Most TV media outlets, particularly in Hindi, devote a significant portion of their airtime to religious news, sometimes openly advocating hatred of Muslims.

 RSF’s comments on the security/safety context of press freedom in India